gymrek-lab/gymreklab.github.io/doc/WDL.rst

 Inputs and outputs
 ^^^^^^^^^^^^^^^^^^

-If you're using a container then you're inputs cannot contain symlinks.
-(You'll get something like file does not exist errors).
-Use hardlinks instead.
+If you're using a container then you're inputs cannot contain symlinks.i

+* You'll get something like file does not exist errors.
+* It's possible symlinks to files underneath the root of the run will work, but not to files outside of the run root.
+I'd just avoid.
+*  Use hardlinks instead.

 Cromwell will dump its outputs to :code:`cromwell-executions/<workflow_name>/<workflow_run_id>/call-<task_alias>/execution` That folder can also be used to inspect the stdout and stderr of that task for debugging.